Common ADHD Symptoms

 Losing Things

-Do you often misplace your things?
-I do, too!
-Hehe 😅.
-There are times I spend more hours looking for something than actually using it.
-This can be frustrating as it wastes time, effort, and sometimes money.
+This can be frustrating as it wastes time, effort, and sometimes, money.
 When I lose things, I tend to buy a replacement immediately, partly because I don’t want to waste time searching for it and partly due to my impulsive behaviors.

 Avoiding Difficult Tasks

 Many children with ADHD develop defensive mechanisms that enable them to prevent conflicts from happening.
-For instance, they might mask their Attention Deficit Hyperactivity symptoms so they can be accepted by their peers.
+For instance, they might mask their attention deficit hyperactivity symptoms so they can be accepted by their peers.

 Restlessness